home-assistant/data.home-assistant/docs/data_statistics.md

 ### Statistics Meta

 This table contains the metadata describing the source.
+Statistics are either derived from entities, in which case `statistic_id` is equivalent to the `entity_id`, or imported from an external source.
+Statistics imported from an external source are similar to `entity_id`, but use a `:` instead of a `.` as a delimiter between the domain and object ID.

-Statistics are currently limited to be derived from entities, and so `statistic_id` is currently equivalent to `entity_id`.
-When an entity ID is changed, the statistic ID is automatically updated.
+If an entity ID of an entity is changed, the statistic ID is automatically updated.

-This restriction might be dropped in the future to allow integrations to import statistics without an entity.

 | Field             | Type                                                     |
 | ----------------- | -------------------------------------------------------- |
 | id | Column(Integer, primary_key=True)
 | statistic_id | Column(String(255), index=True)
 | source | Column(String(32))
+| state_unit_of_measurement | Column(String(255))
 | unit_of_measurement | Column(String(255))
 | has_mean | Column(Boolean)
 | has_sum | Column(Boolean)
+| name | Column(String(255))

 ### Statistics